Description of the artwork «Guernica»

 The tragic news from his homeland could not leave Picasso indifferent, who has repeatedly declared his political apathy.
 At that time, the artist was working on a canvas for the Spanish Pavilion at the upcoming World Exhibition in Paris.
 Upon learning about the bombing of Guernica, the artist instantly changed his concept and took on a new canvas, which has become one of the most powerful artistic and political statements in history.

-"Guernica"Picasso became a perpetual reminder of the horrors of war and one of the most famous anti-war symbols.
-A monumental painting measuring about four by eight meters, was written in record time (work on the painting took Picasso's little more than a month - from 1 may to 4 June), featuring not abstract heroes on the battlefield, whose exploits will be sung repeatedly.
-Picasso writes of ordinary people, whose names do not write in the history books, but they at all times become the true victims of any war.
-The artist chose to "Guernica" a black and white palette, and even pure white here, there is only different shades of gray.
-For Picasso the world, which saw a wheel war is a world without colors, the world I left behind life itself.
+Picasso’s Guernica has become a timeless reminder of the horrors of war and one of the most famous anti-war symbols.
+The monumental canvas measuring almost four by eight meters, painted in record time (work on the painting took Picasso a little more than a month, from 1 May to 4 June), does not depict abstract heroes of the battlefield, whose exploits will be repeatedly hailed.
+Picasso painted the most ordinary people, whose names will not be mentioned in history textbooks, but at all times, they became the true victims of any war.
+The artist deliberately chose the black and white scale for Guernica, and there is not even a pure white colour here, there are only different shades of grey.
+For Picasso, the world after the wheels of war is devoid of colour, it is a world from which life itself has gone.